eggs-benny/quiz-generator/README.md

 As a trivia fiend
 So I can see how I compare
 I want to see a leaderboard

+To Do:
+- Answers change colour
+- Question appears after previous question answered
+- Score shown at end
+- Score shown as you go

 # Getting Started with Create React App